Destin indoor adventure park delays opening

 DESTIN — Urban Air Adventure Park Destin, an indoor trampoline park, will not open this spring.

-The park was scheduled to open at the Emerald Coast Centre in Destin in the spring or early summer, but the franchisee said that will not be the case.
+The park was scheduled to open at the Emerald Coast Centre in the spring or early summer, but the franchisee said that will not be the case.

-"Due to some delays in permitting and construction, a spring opening is no longer possible," Urban Air Destin's Facebook page read Wednesday.
+"Due to some delays in permitting and construction, a spring opening is no longer possible," Urban Air Destin's Facebook page read.
 "Looking like fall at this point.
 Apologies to everyone who was planning on joining us before then.
 The park will be awesome when we finally open."

 Mike Blech, franchisee owner of Urban Air Adventure Park Destin, said the building specifications are not yet adequate for the adventure park's needs, and thus he has had to delay progress.